 SAP Business Client has a great talent for integration.
 First, single apps have been integrated.
 Second, the Fiori Launchpad as a whole (FLP@ABAP).
-Now, the cloud launchpad, called SAP Build Work Zone, standard edition, fka SAP Fiori Launchpad Service, running on Business Technology Platform (BTP, cloud foundry).
+Now, the “cloud launchpad”, called SAP Build Work Zone, standard edition and SAP Build Work Zone advanced edition fka SAP Fiori Launchpad Service, running on Business Technology Platform (BTP, cloud foundry) are integrated.

 So even in the cloud you can mix native SAP GUI transactions with state-of-the-art web applications.
 Therefore, a TCP ping to the remote system has to be performed at the time the application shall be started.

 The following blog describes how to run a cloud launchpad within SAP Business Client in 3 steps.